 - Body art on exposed legs is only permitted when authorized by the Chief of Police or their designee.

 - At no time shall a member be permitted to violate established uniform guidelines to conceal prohibited body art (e.g., long sleeve shirts shall not be worn under a short sleeve uniform to cover tattoos).

 - The final decision on whether a piece of body art violates this section shall lie with the Chief of Police or their designee.

-- Fitness: The police and fire department has a fully equipped fitness facility available 24 hours, 7 days a week—salary: $52,312 ($56,612 upon completion of basic training academy).
+- Fitness: The police and fire department have a fully equipped fitness facility available 24 hours, 7 days a week.

 - Insurance Program: The following insurance coverage is provided at little or no cost to employees:

 - Worker's compensation

 - Paid Time Off: Earn 15 vacation days, 12 holidays, and 1 personal day per year.

 - Retirement: Employees join County Employee Retirement System.